From Seattle to Olympic National Park: 5 Best Ways to Get There

-If boarding a ferry doesn't sound pleasing, then driving on dry land is also possible.
+If boarding a ferry doesn't sound pleasing, it's possible to drive onto the Olympic Peninsula without driving onto a boat.
 For destinations on the southwest side of the Olympic Peninsula, including the Quinault Rain Forest, a ferry isn't even the best way to go.
 Last-minute trips might also want to avoid the ferry because the boats sell out of vehicle space.

 The entirety of Olympic National Park is accessible without a ferry ride.
 South of Seattle, several state highways branch off Interstate 5 and access the Olympic Peninsula.
 The most common first step for driving to Olympic from Seattle is hopping on I-5 South to exit the city.

 Thirty miles south on I-5 in Tacoma, State Route 16 accesses Bremerton on the Kitsap Peninsula with a 40-minute drive.
 It's approximately 100 miles from Bremerton to places like Port Angeles on the north side of the park.
 The route passes over the Hood Canal Floating Bridge on State Route 104, which closes periodically for boat traffic.
 Visitors heading to the peninsula from Tacoma and State Route 16 should check the bridge status before departing.